salotz/pytest-datadir-extras/README.md

 Pytest plugin for cleanly injecting files into your tests.
-This is a friendly fork of the popular [pytest-datadir](https://github.com/gabrielcnr/pytest-datadir) that adds extra functionality.
+This is a friendly fork of the popular [pytest-datadir](https://github.com/gabrielcnr/pytest-datadir) that adds extra functionality and fixes some broken patterns.
 In addition to the data-directories by convention in the original this package provides you with programmable factories for generating datadir's against any folder and with any scope you wish.

 [![PyPI - Version](https://img.shields.io/pypi/v/pytest-datadir-extras.svg)](https://pypi.org/project/pytest-datadir-extras)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pytest-datadir-extras.svg)](https://pypi.org/project/pytest-datadir-extras)